 - 50-55 days to first leaf harvest, 90-120 days for seed

-(Coriandrum sativum) No Mexican meal is complete without this multi-purpose herb.
-The fresh leaves of this herb are known as cilantro, are used in a variety of Asian and Latin cuisines, but its seeds are also collected and used as a spice called coriander.
+(Coriandrum sativum) The fresh leaves of this herb are known as cilantro, are used in a variety of Asian and Latin cuisines, but its seeds are also collected and used as a spice called coriander.
 Successive sowings of this annual herb, used in a variety of Asian and Latin cuisines, will ensure a steady supply throughout the season.
 50-55 days to first leaf harvest, 90-120 days for seed.
-Annual, 1-2' tall.
+Annual, 1-2’ tall.